-A brand new adaptation of All Creatures Great and Small is coming to Channel 5 this autumn, as 2020 sees the 50th anniversary of the original publication of James Herriot’s cherished and iconic books.
+A brand new adaptation of All Creatures Great and Small debuted on Channel 5 this autumn, as 2020 sees the 50th anniversary of the original publication of James Herriot’s cherished and iconic books.
 The drama is written by Ben Vanstone (The Last Kingdom) and directed by Brian Percival (Downton Abbey).
 All Creatures Great and Small is produced by BAFTA and Golden Globe-winning production company Playground (Howards End, Wolf Hall) part financed by Screen Yorkshire, the series includes six episodes plus a Christmas special.

 Exciting newcomer Nicholas Ralph (above with Rachel Shenton) will make his television debut as the iconic vet who became renowned for his inspiring compassion, humour and love of life.
 Samuel West (Mr. Selfridge, On Chesil Beach) joins as Siegfried Farnon, the wonderfully eccentric veterinary surgeon and proprietor of Skeldale House who reluctantly hires the recently qualified Herriot into his rural practice.
 Mrs Hall, the resident housekeeper and matriarch of Skeldale House will be played by Anna Madeley (The Child in Time, Patrick Melrose).
 Siegfried’s errant and charismatic younger brother, Tristan, will be played by Callum Woodhouse (The Durrells).
 Rachel Shenton (Switched at Birth, White Gold) takes the role of Helen Alderson, an independent local farmer’s daughter who helps her father manage the family farm and care for her younger sister.
-Dame Diana Rigg stars as Mrs Pumphrey
+The late Dame Diana Rigg stars as Mrs Pumphrey

 All Creatures Great and Small is set in the glorious Yorkshire Dales.
 It filmed across a range of locations in Yorkshire, including the beautiful and historic market town of Grassington, which plays a central role in the drama as ‘Darrowby’ Village.
 We will be sharing more details about additional filming locations very soon!